Create jobs.

 They Say

-- former President of South Africa
+- former employee of Awake

 "The true measure of our character is how we treat the poor, the disfavored, the accused, the incarcerated, and the condemned."